nyvyn/nyvyn.github.io/_notes/majorana-1.markdown

 ### Key Technical Features of Majorana-1:

-- **Topological Qubits with Hardware Error Protection:** Each qubit is encoded non-locally across pairs of Majorana fermions, making it inherently resistant to local sources of decoherence.
-The **Topological Core** of Majorana-1 provides error-resilience at the hardware level, meaning the qubits are **“reliable by design”** and more stable than ordinary qubits.
+- **Topological Qubits with Hardware Error Protection**: Each qubit is encoded non-locally across pairs of Majorana fermions, making it inherently resistant to local sources of decoherence.
+The Topological Core of Majorana-1 provides error-resilience at the hardware level, meaning the qubits are "reliable by design" and more stable than ordinary qubits.
-- **First-of-its-Kind Material and Architecture:** Microsoft’s chip leverages the world’s first **topoconductor**, which can **“observe and control Majorana particles to produce more reliable and scalable qubits.”** This material innovation underpins a radically different qubit architecture.
+- **First-of-its-Kind Material and Architecture**: Microsoft’s chip leverages the world’s first topoconductor, which can "observe and control Majorana particles to produce more reliable and scalable qubits."
+This material innovation underpins a radically different qubit architecture.
-- **Integrated Qubits and Control Electronics:** Majorana-1 contains not only the qubits but also much of the surrounding control circuitry on the same chip.
+- **Integrated Qubits and Control Electronics**: Majorana-1 contains not only the qubits but also much of the surrounding control circuitry on the same chip.
 The entire processor is small enough to fit in the palm of a hand and is designed to slot into a compact quantum computer that could be deployed in standard data centers.
-- **Digital Control Mechanism:** Unlike superconducting qubits that require precisely tuned analog microwave pulses, Majorana-1 uses **digital control**, allowing qubits to be manipulated via standard electronics and software logic.
+- **Digital Control Mechanism**: Unlike superconducting qubits that require precisely tuned analog microwave pulses, Majorana-1 uses digital control, allowing qubits to be manipulated via standard electronics and software logic.
-- **Scalability Design:** The current Majorana-1 chip hosts **8 topological qubits**, but it’s explicitly built as a **scalable module**.
-Microsoft envisions expanding this to **hundreds, thousands, and eventually a million qubits on a single chip**.
+- **Scalability Design**: The current Majorana-1 chip hosts 8 topological qubits, but it’s explicitly built as a scalable module.
+Microsoft envisions expanding this to hundreds, thousands, and eventually a million qubits on a single chip.

 ## Differences from Existing Quantum Computing Approaches